-Yes, the NJEDA and SSBCI (the federal funding source for NJ CELs) require loan recipients to submit various reports and data on a quarterly and annual basis.
-These may include but are not limited to financial statements prepared by company management, employee information, capitalization table, proof of location in New Jersey, and state and federal tax filings.
+Yes, the NJEDA and SSBCI (the federal funding source for NJ CELs) require loan recipients to submit reports on an annual basis.
+These may include but are not limited to financial statements prepared by company management, information on job creation, current capitalization table, and state and federal tax filings.